casperklein/supervisor.sh/README.md

-  fix             Fix unclean shutdown. log             Show continuously the supervisor.sh log. logs            Show continuously the supervisor.sh log + job logs. convert         Convert the YAML config to Bash.
-This allows the usage without the 'yq' binary,
+  fix             Fix unclean shutdown. log             Show continuously the supervisor.sh log. logs            Show continuously the supervisor.sh log + job logs. convert         Convert the YAML config file to Bash.
+This allows the usage
-                  e.g. inside a Docker container where 'yq' is not available.
+                  without the 'yq' dependency.

 If no command is provided, supervisor.sh will start in foreground.
 ```